-Adaptation requires that an iterative, risk-based approach to water management be adopted.
-Adaptation responses should be based on risk assessment and adaptive management.
-This can represent a significant shift away from more deterministic methods that focus on quantifying specific impacts using model-based water resource management approaches.
-In the context of uncertainty, robust adaptation can be achieved through three adaptation responses: shaping strategies, that implement measures for identified risks; hedging strategies, that enable responses to potential but uncertain future risks; and signposts, developing targeted monitoring capacity to identify emerging change.
+A FRAMEWORK AND MANAGEMENT OBJECTIVES FOR FRESHWATER ECOSYSTEM ADAPTATION shift away from more deterministic methods that focus on quantifying specific impacts using model-based water resource management approaches.
+In the context of uncertainty, robust adaptation can be achieved through three adaptation responses: shaping strategies that implement measures for identified risks, hedging strategies that enable responses to potential but uncertain future risks, and signposts that develop targeted monitoring capacity to identify emerging change.